programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 cat(description, sep = "\n")
 ```

-The results yields one row for each State of the Union.
+The results yield one row for each State of the Union.
 Here, for example, are the
 lines from the Bill Clinton, George W. Bush, and Barack Obama administrations:

 ```